isekream/CodeCompass/windsurfrules.md

 - Aim for high cohesion and low coupling between modules.
 - Use established design patterns appropriately, but avoid overengineering.
 - Separate business logic from infrastructure concerns.

+### Architecture Decision Records (ADRs)
+- Document architecturally significant decisions in ADRs, focusing on one decision per record.
+- Create ADRs for decisions impacting non-functional requirements, structure, dependencies, or key technology choices.
+- Use a consistent template including title, status, date, context, options, decision outcome, and consequences.
+- Treat accepted ADRs as immutable historical records; create new ADRs for changed decisions.
+- Store ADRs in version control (e.g., `docs/adr/`) and link them from the project README.
+- Write ADRs with clarity, objectivity, and explicit acknowledgment of trade-offs.

 ### API Design
 - Follow REST principles for API endpoints.